-For a Windows Server 2008 proxy, set SAN policy to onlineAll.
+For a Windows Server 2008 or Windows Server 2012 proxy, set SAN policy to onlineAll.
 Set SAN disk to read‐only except for restore.
 You can use the diskpart utility to clear the read-only flag.
 SAN policy varies by Windows Server 2008 edition.
 For Enterprise and Datacenter editions, the default SAN policy is offline, which is not required when vSphere mediates SAN storage.
 For more information see: Upgrading virtual hardware in ESX 4.x may cause Windows 2008 disks to go offline (1013109)

 Best practices for HotAdd transport

 With VMFS-3, deploy the proxy on volumes capable of large block size, so that the proxy can back up and restore very large virtual disks.
 The block size of the proxy's datastore should match the block size of the backed-up disk's datastore.
 VMFS-5 has a unified file block size and can always handle volumes up to about 60TB (see blog).

 A redo log is created for HotAdded disks.
 Do not remove the target virtual machine (the one being backed up) while HotAdded disk is still attached.
 If removed, HotAdd fails to properly clean up redo logs so virtual disks must be removed manually from the backup appliance.
 Also, do not remove the snapshot until after cleanup.
 Removing it could result in an unconsolidated redo log.